kyverno/kyverno/test/conformance/chainsaw/webhooks/dyn-op-validate-multiple/README.md

 ## Description

-This test verifies that operations configured dynmically are correct in validatingadmissionwebhooks
+This test verifies that operations configured dynamically are correct in validatingadmissionwebhooks with multiple policies

 ## Steps